 Boat Exhaust Flappers

-When a boat engine is not running, part of the the boat’s exhaust is flooded.
-All the exhaust system that is below the waterline with water.
+When a boat engine is not running, part of the boat’s exhaust is flooded with water (all the exhaust system that is below the waterline).
 On a Direct-Drive boat where the exhaust/muffler is in the floor, the entire muffler is typically flooded (that is why a leaking muffler can sink your boat).
 On a V-Drive less of the exhaust system is flooded.
 When you start the engine the water that is flooding the exhaust system is blown out.

 When the engine is running the exhaust system is filled with a mix of exhaust gasses (including Carbon Monoxide) and water.